chuckcharlie/awspaghetti/README.md

-# RTSP Stream Analyzer with AWS Bedrock and Discord
+# 3D Print Monitor with AWS Bedrock, Discord, and MQTT

-This application captures frames from an RTSP stream, analyzes them using AWS Bedrock, and sends the results to a Discord webhook.
+This application monitors 3D prints in real-time by capturing frames from an RTSP stream, analyzing them using AWS Bedrock's AI capabilities, and sending notifications through Discord and MQTT.
+It's designed to detect print failures (like spaghetti) and provide immediate alerts through your preferred notification channels.

 ## Prerequisites

 - Docker and Docker Compose installed
 - AWS credentials file
 - RTSP stream URL
-- Discord webhook URL
+- Discord webhook URL (optional)
+- MQTT broker (optional)

 ## Setup